 Protecting your business from cyber and fraud risks

-Three essentials of cyber security to keep your business protected
+Three essentials of cyber security to keep your business protected.

 1. The Virtual Private Network (VPN)

+Remote working by nature involves all employees accessing and sending data outside the protective perimeter of the office.
 With employees relying on their own web connections, it's important for smaller businesses to protect against their data being compromised or stolen – which is where the VPN can come in.

 What is it?